Types of Data Processing With Examples

-Data processing is a process of manipulating data and convert it into meaningful information.
-Data is just consist of raw facts about something and information is the meaningful form of that data and is used for making decisions.
-This topic holds a brief description of data processing, its types, functions, applications, advantages, and differences between its types with examples.
-So don’t wait and read it completely.
+Data processing is a process of manipulating data and converting it into meaningful information.
+Data just consist of raw facts about something and information is the meaningful form of that data and is used for making decisions.

-- If we want to get a list of all students who got A grade in the examination, w will apply some processing on the marks of students.
+- If we want to get a list of all students who got an A grade in the examination, w will apply some processing on the marks of students.
 This process will give us new information in the form of the desired list.
-In this example, marks of the students are the data (input) and the list of students with A grade is the information (output).
+In this example, the marks of the students are the data (input) and the list of students with A grades is the information (output).

 - In banks, people deposit their amount.
 It is stored as data in registers or computers.
 If the bank manager wants to know the total amount deposited in the bank, he will process all these amounts to get the sum.
 In this example, the amount of different people is data (input) and the sum of all amounts is the information (output).

-- In the census, the data of the citizens of Pakistan is collected and stored permanently.
-This data can be used for different purpose like:
+- In the census, the data of the citizens of Pakistan are collected and stored permanently.
+This data can be used for different purposes like:

 - To find out the literacy rate of the country

 - Also, find out the total number of Ph.D.’s in the country

 - To find out the poverty level in different areas of the country